 Write off check

 When it comes to purchasing a car, you want to make sure that what you see is what you get.
 A fine-looking exterior can hide the internal damages that may have occurred over time.
 Luckily, there is an easy way to check the history of the vehicle, and all you need is the registration number.
 Simply go to our home page and enter the vehicle registration number.
-You will then be taken to a page that will include the vehicles current MOT, Tax status and how much it will cost for future reference, as well as the mileage information.
+You will then be taken to a page that will include the vehicle’s current MOT, Tax status and how much it will cost for future reference, as well as the mileage information.
 You can get a vehicle history check by purchasing the ‘Gold Check’.
-This sample report will give you an idea on what to expect.
+This sample report will give you an idea of what to expect.

 How do we get our information?